Toggle Menu

 13. Consult outside sources to evaluate the total system when replacing major mechanical equipment (such as chiller, water tower, etc).
 Often, this can lead to downsizing and other opportunities to reduce both the initial investment and operating costs.

 14. Use an energy management and/or building management system (EMS/BMS) to tie in air handling units, HVAC, and lighting to prevent conditioning space when it is not necessary.
+Or try smart thermostat systems or smart lighting systems.

 15. Use daylight exclusively in your lobby, bar, and restaurant for as much of the day as possible.
 Consider installing Energy Star skylights if needed.
 Green Hotel Skylight in Hotel Entryway